-Scott Cowdell combined undergraduate theological teaching with pastoral appointments in the Anglican Church of Australia for twenty years before coming to his present theological research fellowship in 2007.
+Scott Cowdell combined undergraduate theological teaching with pastoral appointments in the Anglican Church of Australia for twenty years before coming to his present theological research position in 2007.
 He has taught across the range of systematic theology, at The University of Queensland (Brisbane), the Melbourne College of Divinity, Flinders University (Adelaide), and Charles Sturt University (Canberra).
-He currently teaches mainly ecclesiology.
+He is no longer teaching, and now pursues research and writing full-time.

 The Ten Commandments and Ethics Today (Melbourne: Acorn, 2008)